INTERVIEW AND LIVE PICTURES BY MARKO SYRJALA

 I got it, and I agree 100%.

-Steve Conte: Well, I mean I wrote the songs, and so does Rich, and when Ginger was in the band, Ginger wrote the songs, and when Dregen was in the band, Dregen wrote the songs with me, and Sam writes some songs too.
-Michael writes some songs, but most of the songs are written by the band or members of the band.
+Steve Conte: Well, I mean I wrote the songs, and so does Rich, and when Ginger was in the band, Ginger wrote the songs, and when Dregen was in the band, Dregen wrote the songs with me, and Sam wrote some songs too.
+Michael writes some songs, but most of the songs are written by the band or band members.
 It’s not just Michael.
 Michael doesn’t come in and, “Okay, guys, here are the 20 songs I wrote for the album.”
 It’s not like that.
 Michael depends on us to write the songs and to play, write in the studio, so that’s how it works.

 Did you ever consider any other name for the band?

 Steve Conte: Yeah.
 We thought about that.
 I mean, it’s not that much different [laughter].
 I mean, we call ourselves the Monroe’s, and we make a Ramones style t-shirt that says the Monroe’s, but that’s not the real name.
 But we thought we should be called Michael Monroe and the somethings?
 Or, I don’t know.
 At this point, it doesn’t make any difference.